Collectivization in the Soviet Union: All-out drive, winter 1929–30

 The situation changed quickly in the autumn of 1929 and the winter of 1930.
-Between September and December 1929, collectivization increased from 7.4% to 15%, but in the first two months of 1930, 11 million households joined collectivized farms, pushing the total to nearly 60% almost overnight.
+Between September and December 1929, collectivization increased from 7.4% to 15%, but in the first two months of 1930, 11 million households joined collectivized farms, pushing the total to nearly 60%.

 To assist collectivization, the Party decided to send 25,000 "socially conscious" industry workers to the countryside.
 This was accomplished from 1929 to 1933, and these workers have become known as twenty-five-thousanders ("dvadtsat'pyat'tysyachniki").
 Soviet officials had hoped that by sending the twenty-five thousanders to the countryside that they would be able to produce grain more rapidly.
 Their hopes were that key areas in the North Caucasus and Volga regions would be collectivized by 1931, and then the other regions by 1932.
-Shock brigades were used to force reluctant peasants into joining the collective farms and remove those who were declared kulaks and their "agents".

 Collectivization sought to modernize Soviet agriculture, consolidating the land into parcels that could be farmed by modern equipment using the latest scientific methods of agriculture.
 It was often claimed that an American Fordson tractor (called "Фордзон" in Russian) was the best propaganda in favour of collectivization.
-The Communist Party, which adopted the plan in 1929, predicted an increase of 330% in industrial production, and an increase of 50% in agricultural production.

-The means of production (land, equipment, livestock) were to be totally "socialized", i.e. removed from the control of individual peasant households.
-Not even private household garden plots were allowed.
+The agricultural means of production (land, equipment, livestock) were to be totally "commonalised" ("обобществлены"), i.e. removed from the control of individual peasant households.

-Agricultural work was envisioned on a mass scale.
-Huge glamorous columns of machines were to work the fields, in total contrast to peasant small-scale work.

-The peasants traditionally mostly held their land in the form of large numbers of strips scattered throughout the fields of the village community.
-By an order of 7 January 1930, "all boundary lines separating the land allotments of the members of the artel are to be eliminated and all fields are to be combined in a single land mass."
-The basic rule governing the rearrangement of the fields was that the process would have to be completed before the spring planting.
-The new kolkhozes were initially envisioned as giant organizations unrelated to the preceding village communities.
-Kolkhozes of tens, or even hundreds, of thousands of hectares, were envisioned in schemes which were later to become known as gigantomania.
-They were planned to be "divided into 'economies (ekonomii)' of 5,000–10,000 hectares which were in turn divided into fields and sections (uchastki) without regard to the existing villages – the aim was to achieve a 'fully depersonalized optimum land area'..."
-Parallel with this were plans to transfer the peasants to centralized 'agrotowns' offering modern amenities.